Machine Enclosure Design: A Simple Guide

 4. Choosing Between Modular and Traditional Construction

 With traditional construction, you essentially create a permanent structure around the equipment.
-It can work well if you don’t expect any changes, but even still, it’s time-consuming and requires the coordination of many contractors.
+It can work well if you don’t foresee the need for any future changes, but even then, the process is extremely taxing, and requires the coordination of many contractors, rather than only one.

 Material Selection for Machine Enclosures

 For machine enclosure design, the materials matter just as much as anything else.
-Your exact choice of materials will depend, of course, on what you’re trying to accomplish with your enclosure.
-Here are some of the most common materials used in machine enclosure design and why they’re chosen:
+Your exact choice of materials will depend, of course, on what your goals are with your enclosure.
+Some may build with strong materials, some with soundproofing features, and others for protection against fires.
+Here are some of the most common materials used in machine enclosure design, as well as why they’re chosen:

-- Aluminum: Fairly lightweight and tough.
-Aluminum is especially common for modular framing systems because this.
+- Aluminum: Both lightweight and tough.
+Aluminum is especially common for modular framing systems because of this.

-- Fiberglass-Reinforced Plastic (FRP): High strength-to-weight ratio.
-Not as tough as steel, but still holds up well against corrosion and chemicals.
+- Fiberglass-Reinforced Plastic (FRP): Has a high strength-to-weight ratio.
+Not as tough as steel, but holds up well against corrosion and chemicals.

 - Composite Panels: Made from layered materials like metal and foam or mineral cores.
 These can have a variety of benefits, depending on the exact materials it is composed of, but can be good for reducing noise, help with insulation, or resisting impacts.